 Overview DIMM 1 Size Displays the DIMM 1 memory size.
 DIMM 2 Size Displays the DIMM 2 memory size.
+DIMM 3 Size Displays the DIMM 3 memory size.
+DIMM 4 Size Displays the DIMM 4 memory size.
 Devices Information Video Controller Displays the video controller type of the computer.
 Video Memory Displays the video memory information of the computer.
 Wi-Fi Device Displays the wireless device information of the computer.
 Native Resolution Displays the native resolution of the computer.
 Video BIOS Version Displays the video BIOS version of the computer.
 Audio Controller Displays the audio controller information of the computer.
 Bluetooth Device Displays the Bluetooth device information of the computer.
-LOM MAC Address Displays the LAN On Motherboard (LOM) MAC address of the computer.
+LOM MAC Address Displays the LAN On Motherboard (LOM) MAC address of the computer. dGPU Video Controller Displays the discrete video controller type of the computer.
+Slot 1 Displays the SATA hard drive information of the computer.
+Slot 2 Displays the SATA hard drive information of the computer.
+Slot 3 Displays the SATA hard drive information of the computer.
+Slot 4 Displays the SATA hard drive information of the computer.